Eystein Haraldsson: Reign

 Eystein first appears in the sagas in 1142, when several Norwegian lendmenn travelled west and fetched him back to Norway from Scotland.
 His mother came with him to Norway.
 There, he was recognised as king, and given a share of the kingdom with his younger brothers.
 The division of the kingdom does not seem to have been territorial, all brothers seem to have held equal regal status over all parts of the country.
 This period of their reign saw the establishment of an independent Norwegian Archiepiscopacy in Nidaros (Trondheim) in 1152.

-The sagas Heimskringla and Orkneyinga saga relates that at some point in the early 1150s, king Eystein went on a campaign to Scotland and England.
+The sagas Heimskringla and Orkneyinga saga relates that at some point in the early 1150s, king Eystein went on a campaign to Scotland.
 He captured Harald Maddadson, earl of Orkney in Caithness, and forced him to ransom himself for a considerable sum.
-He then proceeded to loot along the Scottish and English coast, attacking Aberdeen, Hartlepool and Whitby, in a voyage reminiscent of the earlier viking expeditions.
+He then proceeded to loot along the Scottish coast, attacking Aberdeen and in that same time he took advantage of The Anarchy and plundered the english coast in a voyage reminiscent of the earlier viking expeditions.